mikerhodes/djaclick/README.md

 An example of using [ClickHouse] timeseries data in a [Django] application.

+Why this?
+Because:

-Because I didn't know Django and I thought it'd be nice to learn to use it.
-I liked the idea of pulling data from ClickHouse and graphing it because I've enjoyed playing with ClickHouse and metrics in [other settings recently].
+- I didn't know Django and I thought it'd be nice to learn to use it.
+- I liked the idea of pulling data from ClickHouse and graphing it because I've enjoyed playing with ClickHouse and metrics in [other settings recently].

 The repository contains a few things: